etalab/udata-gouvfr/README.md

 # udata-gouvfr

+**Note: This project is not maintained anymore.
+Consider using [udata-front](https://github.com/etalab/udata-front) as an alternative.**

 udata customizations for Etalab / Data.gouv.fr.

-**Note:** This project is not maintained anymore.
-Consider using [Udata-Front](https://github.com/etalab/udata-front) as an alternative.

 ## Compatibility